dlt-hub/dlt/docs/website/blog/2024-03-11-moving-away-from-segment.md

 💡 With Segment, you pay 1-1.2 cents for every tracked users.

-Let’s take a back of napkin example: for 100.000 users, ingesting their events data would cost **$1000.**
+Let’s take a back-of-napkin example: for 100.000 users, ingesting their events data would cost **$1000.**

 **The bill:**
 * **Minimum 10,000 monthly tracked users (0-10K)** + $120.